Ratakor/quand/README.md

 # \033[1m is for bold, it's also possible to add color with for example \033[34m
 today="\033[1mtoday      "
 tomorrow="tomorrow   "
-mondayfirst=0
+special="special   "
+spaces="        " # to align name of months in case today... are too long mondayfirst=0
 ```

 ## TODO
 - add a ICS file converter or handle ICS files
 - add a man page
+- handle multiple arguments